 However, if it’s on your bucket list because once upon a time, years (or decades) ago, when you put the list together, you thought it was something that you might want to do, or you thought it was the kind of thing that should go on the list, take another second to consider.

 Is your why a real goal, or are you just looking to cross something off a list for the primary purpose of crossing it off the list?

 Even if a marathon was a sincere, desired goal years ago, goals change.

 Is this still a current goal?

 You Want To Lose Weight

 Marathon training seems perfect for weight loss.
 Running all of those miles every week, the pounds will just fall off, right?

 Unfortunately, that is often not the case.
-You will have to consume many more calories to fuel all of those miles, and you will likely retain more water as your body tries to figure out its needs.
+You will have to consume many more calories to fuel all of those miles, and you’ll likely retain more water as your body tries to figure out its needs.

-In fact, many runners (like me!) gain weight during marathon training, especially in the first few weeks of training.
+In fact, many runners (me, for example) gain weight during marathon training, especially in the first few weeks of training.

 There are much easier (OK, maybe not ‘easy’, but more likely) ways to lose weight.